nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 Fig 4. - JustBook App Activity Diagram<br/><br/>
 The diagram illustrates the possible branches leading to various outcomes based on the user's decisions.

-The model illustrates a regular process flow of a user starting up the JustBook application.
-The user launches the application and is prompted to log in.
-If the user does not have an account within the application, the user will be prompted to create an account and redirected to log in again.
+The model illustrates a possible regular process flow of a user starting up the JustBook application with an upcoming feature.
+The user launches the application and is prompted to log in: if the user does not have an account within the application, the user will be prompted to create an account and redirected to log in again _(coming feature)_.
 Following that, the user is presented with options on utilising the application as illustrated in the diagram.
+Current version has the user enter a chosen username instead.

 ## Glossary